-The other important instrument for the implementation of the COMCEC Strategy is the new COMCEC Project Funding Mechanism.
-Through its Project Funding Mechanism, the CCO provides grants to the selected projects proposed by the relevant OIC institutions and Member States that have already registered with the Financial Cooperation Working Group.
+The COMCEC Project Funding is one of the important instruments for the implementation of the COMCEC Strategy.
+Through the Project Funding Mechanism, the CCO provides grants to the selected projects proposed by the relevant OIC institutions and Member States that have already registered with the Financial Cooperation Working Group.